How to merge items with your catalog

 These limits could change at any time without prior notice.
 If you need to modify these limits, contact your Coveo representative.

-To perform a shallow merge on your catalog items, you must interact with the Coveo Push API.
-This section guides you through the different actions that must be taken to update your catalog items.
+To perform a shallow merge on your commerce items, you must interact with the Coveo Push API.
+This section guides you through the different actions that must be taken to update your commerce items.

 Required parameters